HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 If the DR mode is enabled, please refer to the [Node management](cross-idc-disaster-recovery.md#node-management) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the node management function display and operation explanations

+**Function Entry:**

-**Function Entry:** Click [Configuration](#configuration) -> "Node Management" on the management platform page
+Click [Configuration](#configuration) -> "[Node Management](#node-management)" on the management platform page

 ![](assets/hotdb-management/image140.png)

-**List information description:**
+**Table information description:**

-DNID: Data node ID
+- **DNID:** Data node ID

-**Data Node Name:** Click on the button in the Data Node Name to link to the "Data Node Management" page
+- **Data Node Name:** Click on the button in the Data Node Name to link to the "[Data Node Management](#data-node-management)" page

-**Data Source_Hostname:** Address of the server where the data source is located
+- **Data Source_Hostname:** Address of the server where the data source is located

-**Data Source_Port:** Data source MySQL instance port
+- **Data Source_Port:** Data source MySQL instance port

-**Data Source_Database:** Database in the data source MySQL instance
+- **Data Source_Database:** Database in the data source MySQL instance

-**Data Source_Type:** The roles of data source in data node include Active Master, Standby Slave, Standby Master and MGR.
+- **Data Source_Type:** The roles of data source in data node include Active Master, Standby Slave, Standby Master and MGR.

-**Data Source_Status:** The data source statuses include availability and unavailability.
+- **Data Source_Status:** The data source statuses include availability and unavailability.
 The unavailability status is displayed in red font.
 The data source which is an Active Master and available is displayed in green font.
 The data source which is a Standby Slave or Standby Master and available is displayed in blue font.
 The data source available and whose listener fails to connect is displayed in orange font.

-**Operation:** Including "Details", "Enable/Disable" and "Delete" from left to right
+- **Operation:** Including "Details", "Enable/Disable" and "Delete" from left to right

-**Master/Slave Status:** The replication status between data sources in data node.
+- **Master/Slave Status:** The replication status between data sources in data node.
 Only data sources with master-master or master/slave replication relation will display the master/slave statuses as follows: Building Failed, Building, Abnormal, Unknown and Normal.
-For a detailed description of the status, please refer to the "Master/Slave Setup" chapter.
+For a detailed description of the status, please refer to the "[Master/Slave Setup](#masterslave-setup)" chapter.

-**Master/Slave Switch:** The entry for manually performing the high availability switch operation of data source, which only appears in data sources with master-master or master/slave replication relation as with the master/slave status.
+- **Master/Slave Switch:** The entry for manually performing the high availability switch operation of data source, which only appears in data sources with master-master or master/slave replication relation as with the master/slave status.
 The master/slave switch depends on the switching rule configured for the data node.
-For the specific switching rule configuration, please refer to the "Switching Rule" chapter.
+For the specific switching rule configuration, please refer to the "[Switching Rule](#switching-rule)" chapter.

 #### Add data source group

 Add Data Source Group allows to easily add or modify a set of data sources with the same parameter values.

+**Function Entry:**

-**Function Entry:** Click on [Configuration](#configuration) -> "Node Management" -> "Data Source Group" -> "Add Group" on the management platform page to enter the "Add Data Source Group" function page.
+Click on [Configuration](#configuration) -> "[Node Management](#node-management)" -> "Data Source Group" -> "Add Group" on the management platform page to enter the "Add Data Source Group" function page.

+**Function Description:**

-**Function Description:** Check the parameter items that need to be used by the data source and have the same parameter values, and then set the parameter values of the checked parameter items.
+Check the parameter items that need to be used by the data source and have the same parameter values, and then set the parameter values of the checked parameter items.
 Click the "Save and Return" button to complete the addition of data source group.

 **Parameter Description:**

 - Group Name: Enter the data source group name
 - Connection User: Username with the database access privilege
 - Connection User Password: User password with the database access privilege
 - Database Name: Database name can be referenced in the data source, such as "db01"

-- Backup User: (optional) Username used to back up the database;
+- Backup User: (optional) Username used to back up the database

-- Backup User Password: (optional) User password used to back up the database;
+- Backup User Password: (optional) User password used to back up the database

-- Character Set: The character set of database connected, which is utf8mb4 by default;
+- Character Set: The character set of database connected, which is utf8mb4 by default

-- Max Connections: Maximum connections of the MySQL database, which is 4200 by default;
+- Max Connections: Maximum connections of the MySQL database, which is 4200 by default

-- Initial Connections: Initial connections of the MySQL database, which is 32 by default;
+- Initial Connections: Initial connections of the MySQL database, which is 32 by default

-- Max Idle Connections: Maximum idle connections of the MySQL database, which is 512 by default;
+- Max Idle Connections: Maximum idle connections of the MySQL database, which is 512 by default

-- Min Idle Connections: Minimum idle connections of the MySQL database, which is 32 by default;
+- Min Idle Connections: Minimum idle connections of the MySQL database, which is 32 by default

-- Idle Examination Period (second): Idle examination period of the MySQL database, which is 600 by default.
+- Idle Examination Period (second): Idle examination period of the MySQL database, which is 600 by default

 ![](assets/hotdb-management/image141.png)